 Family Law Arbitration

 The family team at 3PB is one of the leading sets in progressive non-court dispute resolution within family law.
-Within our 80-strong team of family barristers, we have four highly-skilled IFLA arbitrators: two of whom are qualified to arbitrate in financial remedy and property disputes, and two in private children law disputes.
+Within our 80-strong team of family barristers, we have five highly-skilled IFLA arbitrators: two of whom (Simon Lillington and Aimee Fox) are qualified to arbitrate in financial remedy and property disputes, and three (Stephen Wildblood KC, Nathalie Bull and Carrie Mason) in private children law disputes.

 Our members often serve as ENE specialists and Arbitrators in Private law Children Act matters and Financial remedy matters encompassing, private FDR hearings, family property disputes (TOLATA) and Child related matters.